mfts/CarND-LaneLines-P1/README.md

 Over the arrays of 2D tuples I ran the OpenCV function `cv2.fitLine(points, distType, param, reps, aeps[, line])` in order to get vector of 4 elements `[vx, vy, x, y]`, respectively x-vector, y-vector, and a point on the line defined x and y coordinates.
 With this information I was able to calculate the slope and intercept of both lines.

-I appended the four variables `(rightIntercept, rightSlope, leftIntercept, leftSlope)` to a ![deque][deque], which is faster than a list in terms of memory and can be limited to a maximum length.
+I appended the four variables `(rightIntercept, rightSlope, leftIntercept, leftSlope)` to a [deque][deque], which is faster than a list in terms of memory and can be limited to a maximum length.
 I chose a `maxLen` of 5, which means the last 5 frames will be saved to the deque.
 I averaged the intercepts and slopes over the length of the previous frames.

 Next, I set the start and end values for the y-axis.
 Basically limiting the frame from the bottom of the frame to around 2/3 into the frame vertically.
 By setting the y values I am able to calculate the start and end x values for both lines according to their intercept and slope.